-I saw these red velvet shortbread cookies last year and knew I had to try making them this year.
-I love red velvet cupcakes and I love how festive these cookies look with all the color.
+I saw these red velvet cookies last year and knew I had to try making them this year.
+I love red velvet cupcakes and I love how festive these shortbread cookies look with all the color.

-The original recipe dipped the cookie in a white chocolate.
+The original recipe dipped the cookie in white chocolate.
 Mine don’t look exactly like the originals.
 I couldn’t find a circle cookie cutter of the size I wanted for these cookies, so I made stars instead.
 I also dipped them in dark chocolate rather than white chocolate.

 Red Velvet Shortbread Cookies